Inherited Property in Calabasas: Sibling Dispute Over Sale

 Final Takeaway

-If you inherited property and cannot agree with a co-owner on what to do next, you do not have to stay stuck.
+If you inherited property with a sibling or another co-owner and cannot agree on whether to sell, keep, or divide the property, you do not have to stay stuck.
 There is a process to resolve it, but it needs to be handled strategically.

 Schorr Law handles partition actions and inherited property disputes throughout Los Angeles County.